 We earn revenues, pay expenses, own assets and incur liabilities in countries using currencies other than the U.S. dollar, including the euro, the Japanese yen, the Brazilian real and the Mexican peso.
-In 2015, we used 71 functional currencies in addition to the U.S. dollar and derived \$23.9 billion of net operating revenues from operations outside the United States.
+In 2016, we used 72 functional currencies in addition to the U.S. dollar and derived \$22.0 billion of net operating revenues from operations outside the United States.
 Because our consolidated financial statements are presented in U.S. dollars, we must translate revenues, income and expenses, as well as assets and liabilities, into U.S. dollars at exchange rates in effect during or at the end of each reporting period.
 Therefore, increases or decreases in the value of the U.S. dollar against other currencies affect our net operating revenues, operating income and the value of balance sheet items denominated in foreign currencies.
+For information regarding the estimated impact of currency fluctuations on our consolidated and operating segment net operating revenues for 2016 and 2015, refer to the heading "Operations Review - Net Operating Revenues" set forth in Part II, "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" of this report.
 Because of the geographic diversity of our operations, weaknesses in some currencies might be offset by strengths in others over time.
 We also use derivative financial instruments to further reduce our net exposure to foreign currency exchange rate fluctuations.
 However, we cannot assure you that fluctuations in foreign currency exchange rates, particularly the strengthening of the U.S. dollar against major currencies or the currencies of large developing countries, would not materially affect our financial results.